Art-ccsx/Juice-it/game_structure.md

 2. User interactions trigger functions in useInventory and useExploration hooks
 3. These hooks update the game state
 4. React components re-render based on the updated state
+5. Particle effects are triggered by item updates and exploration

+## Key Functions

+- handleItemInteraction: Manages all item interactions (click, ctrl+click, right-click)
+- startExploration: Initiates the exploration process
+- processLootTick: Generates loot during exploration, applying map modifiers
+- handleCtrlClick: Manages item movement between inventories
+- upgradeMap: Enhances map rarity and adds modifiers
+- addInventorySlot/addPouchSlot: Upgrades inventory sizes
+- saveGame/loadGame: Manages game state persistence

 ## Future Expansion Points

-1. Implement map enhancement using Enriching Juice
+1. Implement more uses for Enriching Juice
-2. Add more upgrade options
+2. Add more upgrade options and progression paths
-3. Create different types of maps with varying rewards
+3. Create different types of maps with varying rewards and mechanics
-4. Implement uses for Modifying Prism
+4. Expand the crafting system with more item modifications
-5. Add a prestige system
+5. Implement a prestige system for long-term progression
-6. Implement achievements and statistics tracking
+6. Add achievements and statistics tracking
+7. Introduce new game mechanics that interact with the existing systems

-This structure provides a solid foundation for the current game mechanics and allows for future expansions and improvements.
+This structure provides a comprehensive overview of the current game mechanics, components, and systems, while also highlighting areas for potential future development.